Gman-Superfly/AKIRA/architecture_expanded/wormhole/WORMHOLE_HYBRID.md

 │                                                                 │
 │  • Previous steps used GEOMETRY                                │
 │  • This step uses ENERGY (scalar threshold)                   │
-│  • The paradigm switches here                                  │
+│  • The approach switches here                                  │
 │                                                                 │
 └─────────────────────────────────────────────────────────────────┘
 ```